KQM-git/TCL/characters/geo/traveler-geo.md

 * Creates 4 walls one in each cardinal direction from where the character is facing.
 * These are considered **Geo Construct**s but do not count towards the construct limit and cannot be climbed.
 * These walls do not count towards the construct limit.
 They greatly improve Zhongli's resonance.
+* The hitbox can be displaced by certain enemy attacks independently from the visuals of the walls.

 {% endtab %}
 {% endtabs %}